northwesternmutual/ai-challenge/algorithmService/README.md

 * `npm run coverage`: uses istanbul to determine the code coverage of the unit tests
 * `npm run lint:dev`: cache the results in a `.eslintcache` file so that only changed files are checked
 * `npm run lint:prod`: lint files without results being cached
-* `npm run docker:build`: builds your Docker image.
-[Docker](https://www.docker.com/) is a dependency for this command.

 ## Configuration
 Environment configuration is fasciliated through `./confg/NODE_ENV.json`